4dn-dcic/tibanna/docs/monitoring.rst

 As of version 1.0.0, the top command output is sent to ``<jobid>.top`` and ``<jobid>.top_latest`` in the log bucket.
 The top command output used to be mixed in the log file (``<jobid>.log``) in previous versions.
 With ``tibanna log`` command and option ``-t`` (all top output) and ``-T`` (latest only), one can print out the top command output from the running instance.
 The data is collected at 1-minute intervals and only while the command is running (e.g. not while the input data are downloaded to the EC2 instance or ssh is being configured etc).

+To use this feature, the tibanna unicorn must be deployed with tibanna >= 1.0.0 and the locally installed version must be >= 1.0.0 as well.

 Below is an example command and the output, executed twice with a 1-minute interval.
 In this example, the user can see that around 20:49:01, ``unpigz`` was running and around 20:50:01, many ``java`` processes were running (they depend on the command / workflow).

 ::